Shadowsong27/Shadowsong27.github.io/content/career.md

 My vision is to automate everything that can be automated, and automating the automation itself.

-What I do on a day-to-day basis:
+What I do on a daily basis:
-1. tend data pipeline and make data flows efficiently for my fellow data analysts and data scientists
+1. tend data pipelines and make data flows efficiently, reliably for my fellow data analysts and data scientists
 2. build software solutions to make data more accessible from Data lake/warehouse
 3. help explore latest framework / DE solutions
 4. people and team management if needed

-I am a happy guy when I see all Airflow jobs passed with green circles.
 You should only notice me when something is broken.